 This is a plantar wart which can be mistaken as a corn.
 It is caused by a common virus (Human papillomavirus) which is fairly contagious and lives in the ‘host’s skin’.
 Verrucas can be distinguished from a corn by the presence of tiny little black dots in the skin which are capillaries.
 Unfortunately they are notoriously difficult to get rid of.
 However research shows that verrucas tend to run their course and just simply disappear after an average of about four years.
 This is not the case for everyone and their are some people for whom they seem to persist for much longer.
 Sometimes verrucas spread and form clusters of warts on the foot.
 This then inevitably leads to a build up of callus which then becomes painful to walk on.

 There are many treatments for verrucas, many of which are completely useless.
 Cryotherapy and salicylic acid are commonly used, however they often require months of regular treatment before they cajole the immune system into action, which ultimately gets rid of the verruca.
-The good news for verruca suffers is that a new treatment that has become available.
-This is called SWIFT and it works by zapping the verruca with microwaves.It is far more precise than using cryotherapy, which tends to leave parts of the virus in the tissue due to its limited precision.
+The good news for verruca suffers is that there are a number of more advanced treatments which have far greater success rates that have been previously mentioned.

 Fungal nail infections